tiny holes in ground

 Their nests are equally intriguing.
 These bees are solitary creatures, with each female digging her own nest in the ground or wood, laying an egg, and provisioning it with a ball of pollen and nectar.

-See also Sweat Bees on Hummingbird Feeder
+See also Do Sweat Bees Hurt You

 In understanding sweat bee species, you're looking at a broad spectrum of adaptations and behaviors, a microcosm of biodiversity.
 This understanding aims to highlight the importance of these often-overlooked pollinators in maintaining our ecosystems.